 But have no fear.
 There are simple tools that can help any child improve their listening skills.
 But they begin with the parent.
 So let’s dig in:

 1. Start with teaching respect.

-From this point, it is important to begin teaching your child that their job is to respect you and your job is to love and protect them, and that happens when they listen to what you are asking of them.
+From this point, it is important to begin teaching your child that their job is to respect you and your job is to love and protect them, which happens when they listen to what you ask of them.
 You can also help define respect for them.
 Your definition may look different from mine.
 But in my home, we focus on respect, meaning that my child’s words, actions, and body language show me that they understand I am the one that makes the best decisions on their behalf.

 And when that child does show respect, talk about it with them.
 Praise them.
 Say things like, “You listened the first time, and that was a great way to show Mommy respect.
 That will get you far in life.
 Thank you.”